 - The College is replacing inefficient light bulbs and fittings, and examining building heating and cooling;

 - The College is considering the generation of electricity on-site;

 - There are communal facilities for recycling paper, cardboard, plastic bottles, drink cans, food tins, glass, batteries, printer cartridges and electrical equipment across campus;

 - The Fairtrade Foundation awarded the College Fairtrade status in December 2005.
 All tea and coffee served on campus is Fairtrade and there are many Fairtrade products on sale in the College Shop.

-The conference organisers are committed to minimising environmental impact and making resource efficiency a core requirement for the delivery of ICTD2010.
+The conference organizers are committed to minimizing environmental impact and making resource efficiency a core requirement for the delivery of ICTD2010.